Rob-C-89/lorna-rose-artist/README.md

 Google Fonts was used for custom fonts

-Font Awesome was used for social media icons in the footer
+Font Awesome was used for social media icons in the footer and site favicon

-Techsini Mockup was used for the website mick-up image at the beginning of the read me file
+Techsini Mockup was used for the website mock-up image at the beginning of the read me file

+Images sizes were reduced using www.tinyjpeg.com

+Images were converted to webp using www.convertio.co